treasure-data/fluent-plugin-td-monitoring/README.md

 This is an optinal configuration.
 If use `<store>`, `td_counter` passes received records into `<store>` plugin.
 Only output plugin is available in `<store>`.

+### NOTE

+This plugin causes the performance degression because collecting the number of record and message bytes.
+If you want to use this plugin on high traffic environment, please check the performance.

 # Test for Development Environment